Terms and Conditions

 9 EXCEPTED RISKS

-9.1 The Contractor shall not be liable for any delay or failure to perform its obligations under this agreement or any Contract between the parties if such failure or delay results directly or indirectly from any cause, matter or thing beyond the reasonable control of the Contractor, including but not limited to:
+9.1 The Contractor shall not be liable for any delay or failure to perform its obligations under these Terms and Conditions or any Contract between the parties if such failure or delay results directly or indirectly from any cause, matter or thing beyond the reasonable control of the Contractor, including but not limited to:

 9.1.3 Latent conditions;